Vigny, Val-d'Oise

 Vigny ([viɲi]) is a commune in the Val-d'Oise department in Île-de-France in northern France.

 R&B singer Rihanna shot her music video for "Te Amo" at the château de Vigny in 2010.

+Season 6 Episode 7 of Highlander: The Series, "The Unusual Suspects" was shot here, with the Vigny being the setting for the home of Immortal, Hugh Fitzcairn.